Cavity trays and water ingress

 Cavity trays – roll damp course material

-When using roll damp course (dpc) material, the profile must rise a minimum of 140mm within the cavity and should be shaped to promote the easy removal of mortar droppings.
+When using roll damp course (dpc) material, the profile must rise a minimum of 150mm within the cavity and should be constructed to prevent the build-up of water within a cavity wall and allow any water to escape through the outer leaf.
 The tray should be positioned immediately above the opening and not several courses above.

 Preformed cavity trays

 Preformed cavity trays can either be built into the inner leaf, or alternatively terminate against it and are therefore equally suitable for both timber frame and masonry construction.
 Preformed cavity trays can be used on all stepped roof abutments, stop ends must be used.

 Whichever cavity tray construction is used, weepholes are required.
 At least two weepholes must be provided to cavity trays above openings and pre-formed “weeps” should always be used at maximum 900mm centres and always be positioned at stop ends.

 - Cavity trays should be installed over all external door and window openings including bay windows and at roof abutments, both horizontal and pitched

 - The cavity tray should be correctly located directly over the window/door head

 - Purpose-made stepped cavity trays are best utilised for all pitched roof abutments

 - Where natural stone/artificial stone heads are being used.
 It is advisable to double up the cavity trays, one below and one above the head and ensure that the cavity insulation continues to cover behind the stone head

 - Ensure weep holes are provided at each end of a horizontal cavity tray and at maximum 900mm centres